Telephone Triage

 - Cultural sensitivity

-Personal characteristics of successful telenurses include:
+Personal characteristics of telenurses include:

 - Curiosity; an investigative/probing manner in eliciting information